blessyantony9/blessyantony9.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in the Department of Computer Science at Virginia Tech, Blacksburg, USA.
+I am a Ph.D. candidate in the Department of Computer Science at Virginia Tech, Blacksburg, USA.
 I am co-advised by [Dr. T. M. Murali](https://bioinformatics.cs.vt.edu/~murali/) and [Dr. Anuj Karpatne](https://anujkarpatne.github.io/).

 My research interests include solving impactful problems in Computational Biology and Bioinformatics using Natural Language Processing and Graph Machine Learning.
 Currently, I am using language models to draw information from viral genome and study the evolution of viruses.